 How is "Retaliatory Eviction" likely to affect you?

 From 1 October 2018, all Assured Shorthold Tenancies will be subject to the rules that were introduced by the Deregulation Act 2015 (‘the Act’), which outlines situations when a landlord can terminate a tenancy under Section 21 of the Housing Act 1988.
-Daniel Coleman, Solicitor in the Litigation and Dispute Resolution team, explains how the Act affects landlords who are faced with a complaint about their property from their tenant, and why this may restrict you from serving a Section 21 notice.
+Helen Porter, Partner in the Litigation and Dispute Resolution team, explains how the Act affects landlords who are faced with a complaint about their property from their tenant, and why this may restrict you from serving a Section 21 notice.

 One of the rules created by the Act prevents you from serving your tenant with a Section 21 notice where they have raised a legitimate complaint about the condition of your property, and you have failed to address that complaint to the satisfaction of the Local Authority.

 Where your tenant has followed the right procedure and the Local Authority upholds their complaint, you will be prevented from “retaliatory eviction” and so unable to evict your tenant using the Section 21 procedure for a period of six months.
 You will also be required by the Local Authority to ensure that the repairs are completed to a satisfactory standard.

 What kinds of repairs are covered by this legislation?

 These rules allow tenants to make reasonable complaints about the property without the risk of being evicted as a result.
 The kind of complaints to which these rules apply concern a serious issue that might cause a potential risk of harm to the health or safety of them, or a family member.
 Examples of repairs that are covered by these rules would include a leak in the property or a problem with the heating, especially in colder weather.
 The sort of repair that would not be covered by these rules is a dripping tap, or changing a lightbulb.

 How long do I have to respond to a tenant’s complaint about the property?